 Some general precautions for using the over-the-counter products to remove head lice include the following

-- Follow all the instructions provided in the product leaflet, namely, quantity of the lotion, procedure to apply, how long you can stay with the product applied on the head, frequency of usage, etc.
+- Follow all the instructions provided in the product leaflet, namely, a quantity of the lotion, the procedure to apply, how long you can stay with the product applied on the head, a frequency of usage, etc.